Classroom and Afterschool

 Welcome to Discover Data, a program developed to empower your students with one of the future’s most important tools.
-As technology creates larger amounts of data than ever before, Discover Data was designed to connect students to real world careers, activities and data experts to inspire their understanding of how data is used to innovate across all industries all over the world, along with providing a glimpse into the many diverse and exciting career pathways open to them.
+As technology creates larger amounts of data than ever before, Discover Data is designed to connect students to real world careers, activities and data experts to inspire their understanding of how data is used to innovate across all industries all over the world, along with providing a glimpse into the many diverse and exciting career pathways open to them.

 How will the media habits of millennials change by the year 2050?
 In this activity, students will research how different audiences are consuming media and develop predictive models for what media habits will look like in 2050.

 Careers in data are as limitless as data itself.
 This field employs communicators, creative thinkers, number-crunchers, problem solvers, and innovators across all industries and the globe.
-Would you like a data expert to visit your classroom?
-Click here to request a visit!

 Data scientists are information engineers.
 These professionals are masters at making it easy for us to sort through mountains of data in order to get to a meaningful conclusion.